ethereum/EIPs/README.md

 For help *implementing* an EIP, please visit [Ethereum Stack Exchange](https://ethereum.stackexchange.com).

+If you would like to become an EIP Editor, please check [EIP-5069](./EIPS/eip-5069.md).

 ## Mission

 The goal of the EIP project is to document standardized protocols for Ethereum clients and applications and to document them in a high quality and implementable way.